Join us June 9 and 10 at the 2026 LRCY Conference!

 How can lawyers and advocates better represent the young people they serve?
-Join the conversation in person June 6 and 7, 2024 in Canmore, Alberta.
+Join the conversation in person June 9 and 10, 2026 in Enoch, Alberta.

-Lawyers, students, academics, and other child-serving professionals are invited to join to reflect and develop new plans for practice.
+Lawyers, legal professionals, academics, students, and other child-serving professionals are invited to join to reflect and develop new plans for practice.

 We represent the rights, interests and viewpoints of Alberta children and youth who receive intervention services or who are involved with the youth justice system.
 The Child and Youth Advocate Act provides the mandate for our work with vulnerable young people in Alberta.
 Advocacy at the OCYA includes a number of activities that are aimed at ensuring the rights, interests and viewpoints of Alberta’s vulnerable children and youth are affirmed and acted upon.
 These activities include: